Generative Bayesian Optimization: Generative Models as Acquisition Functions: Experiments

 \section{Experiments}

-We evaluate the different variants of generative BO (GenBO) on a number of challenging sequence optimization tasks against popular and strong baselines, including CbAS \citep{Brookes2019cbas}, VSD \citep{Steinberg2025variational}, and LaMBO-2 \citep{Gruver2023}.
-Details are in \autoref{app:experiment-settings}.
+We evaluate several variants of generative BO (GenBO) on a number of challenging sequence optimization tasks against popular and strong baselines, including CbAS \citep{Brookes2019cbas}, VSD \citep{Steinberg2025variational}, and LaMBO-2 \citep{Gruver2023}, besides trivial baselines, random mutations and a genetic algorithm (GA) implemented in \textsc{poli} \citep{Gonzalez-Duque2024}.
+As performance measures, we assess the simple regret, $\regret_\iteridx := \objective(\location^*) - \max_{i\leq\nobs_\iteridx} \objective(\location_i)$, and the cumulative maximum, $\max_{i\leq \nobs_\iteridx} \objective(\location_i)$, where $\nobs_\iteridx := \card{\dataset_\iteridx}$ is the number of function evaluations up to round $\iteridx$.
+In legend boxes, algorithms are sorted in descending order of final average regret.
+Shaded areas correspond to $\pm 1$ standard deviation across five different random seeds. \autoref{app:experiment-settings} presents further details about experiment settings and ablation studies. \autoref{tab:results} and \ref{tab:results-foldx} summarize final results.